 - You can re-use the same content (if permissions is granted which usually happens with PLR), use it on your website or also give it out to subscribers if your aim is to collect an email list.

 A few years back, I was involved with a vendor who promoted a weight loss website.
-Because I was one of her top affiliates, she contacted me personally and provided me with some PLR books.
+Because I was one of her top affiliates (see what affiliate marketing is), she contacted me personally and provided me with some PLR books.
 One of them was about how to properly read food labels.

 Note: I would only recommend using good and useful PLR content in an email marketing campaign.